 Create a base with a single layer of broken-up graham crackers.
 Add chocolate pieces (broken-up chocolate bars or chocolate chips) and mini marshmallows in a pie tin.
 Cover with foil and “bake” over the campfire until the marshmallows and chocolate are warm and melty.

 Use graham crackers to scoop up the dip.

 Fill a sugar cone with mini chocolate chips and mini marshmallows.
 Wrap in aluminum foil, and warm over hot coals in the campfire.

 When the marshmallows and chocolate chips are soft and melty, your s’mores cone is ready to eat.
 (Just make sure it’s not too hot to eat.)

 3. Walking S’mores for Camping Adventures

-Walking tacos is one of the top requested camping meals, so of course it’s a favorite s’mores alternative too.
+Walking tacos is one of the top requested camping meals, so naturally, this method is a favorite s’mores alternative.

 4. Banana Boat S’mores

-When the chocolate chips and marshmallows are melted, allow to cool a bit before diving in.
+When the chocolate chips and marshmallows are melted, allow them to cool a bit before diving in.

 5. Marshmallow Dippers